The Importance of Identifying Signs of Mind Control

 - It’s just you.
 (Or the influence of the enemy: the right-wing conservatives.)

-- After 8 years of Obama, America’s problems are still the fault of George Bush.
+- After 8 years of Obama, America’s problems were still the fault of George Bush.
 That’s how bad Bush was; even a talented wunderkind like Obama still couldn’t fix things.
 Or stop them from getting worse.
-So if you voted for Bush....
+So if you voted for Bush...

 |Instill Feelings of Guilt or Unworthiness